 The one focused here is the PUR 18-cup water dispenser as well as 40 gallons of filtration, which typically occurs over 1 to 2 months.
 Compared to bottled water you save $1,000 a year to get filtered water.

 Brita Large 10 Cup Water Filter Pitcher

-The Brita water filter is another big name in the water filtration has a 10 cup filter to match PURs.
-Britas 10 cup filter is BPA free and filters some of the most important contaminants such as chlorine, copper, mercury, and cadmium.
+The Brita water filter is another big name in the water filtration industry has a 10 cup filter to match PURs.
+This Brita 10 cup filter is BPA free and filters some of the most important contaminants such as chlorine, copper, mercury, and cadmium.
 One Brita filter replaces 300 standard 16.9-ounce water bottles.
 The filter requires every 40 gallons about 2 months to ensure consistent results.

 There is a difference when it comes to filling the water pitchers.
 PUR comes with an easy to fill design while Brita can be tricky when refilling it.
 With PUR, it has a small lid which you can open to fill water without having to open the entire lid.
 It is a different case when filling Brita because you will have to remove the entire top lid.
 Overall, it shouldn’t make too much of a difference once you understand how it works for your filter.

-Both water filters are effective in removing different impurities from water.
-For example, they can be used to remove the following hard minerals from water:
+Both PUR and Brita water filters are effective in removing different impurities from water, as this is their purpose of course.
+For example, PUR and Brita can be used to remove the following hard minerals from water, as well as parasites.

 Chlorine (Taste & Odor)

 In most cases, chlorine is used to purify water.
 When it is used in excess, it leads to water contamination.
 You can easily remove the effects of chlorine from water such as bad odor and taste through the application of the two pitchers.